Shubham1905s/Internship/README.md

 Run the development server.
 Your frontend will now be running on: ➜ Local: http://localhost:5173/

-⚡ Setting up the Backend
+⚡ Setting up the Backend.

 Open a new terminal and navigate to the backend directory: